stride3d/stride-docs/en/manual/files-and-folders/external-packages/using-nuget-packages.md

-# Using Nuget packages
+# Using NuGet packages

 <span class="badge text-bg-primary">Intermediate</span>

-This is a guide on how to use external Nuget packages with Stride.
+This is a guide on how to use external NuGet packages with Stride.

 ## The idea

-An external Nuget package can be added **as a dependency of another project package** (for .NET developers: as a dependency of another C# project).
+An external NuGet package can be added **as a dependency of another project package** (for .NET developers: as a dependency of another C# project).

-In most cases, you would add this to the **main non-platform project package** (eg. **MyGame**, not **MyGame.Windows**), which contains the majority of code and assets.
+In most cases, you would add this to the **main non-platform project package** (e.g. **MyGame**, not **MyGame.Windows**), which contains the majority of code and assets.

-## Finding Nuget packages
+## Finding NuGet packages

-Nuget packages are hosted on [nuget.org](https://nuget.org). **You can use this website to search for them**.
+NuGet packages are hosted on [nuget.org](https://nuget.org). **You can use this website to search for them**.

 > [!NOTE]
-> It's also possible to host your own Nuget feed with packages meant for internal use within your organization.
+> It's also possible to host your own NuGet feed with packages meant for internal use within your organization.
 For more information, read the [Microsoft article](https://learn.microsoft.com/en-us/nuget/hosting-packages/overview).

 Alternatively, check if your IDE of choice has a built-in browser of it's own (like Visual Studio).

-## Adding an external Nuget package as a dependency
+## Adding an external NuGet package as a dependency

 > [!NOTE]
 > Currently, you cannot do this using **Game Studio**.

 ### [Visual Studio](#tab/add-visual-studio)

-In the **Solution Explorer** panel, right click on the project package you want to add the Nuget package to and select **Manage Nuget packages...**
+In the **Solution Explorer** panel, right click on the project package you want to add the NuGet package to and select **Manage NuGet packages...**

 ![](media/visual-studio-manage-nuget-context-menu.webp)